Types for tame p-adic groups: / and / elements

 \end{Def}

 \begin{Lemma} Let $X \in \fg^*-\{0\}$ be \almoststronglystable/ at $x$.
 Then $d(x,X)=d(X)$. \end{Lemma} \Proof Suppose $d(x,X)<d(X)$, and write $r=d(x,X)$.
 Then by \cite[Corollary~3.2.6]{Adler-DeBacker} (together with their remark at the beginning of Section~3) the coset $X+\fg^*_{x,r+}$ is degenerate, i.e. contains an unstable element.
-Hence $\ov X$ is unstable by \cite[4.3.~Proposition]{MP1} (while Moy and Prasad assume simply connectedness throughout their paper \cite{MP1}, it is not need for this claim).
-A contradiction.
+Hence $\ov X$ is unstable by \cite[4.3.~Proposition]{MP1} (while Moy and Prasad assume simply connectedness throughout their paper \cite{MP1}, it is not necessary for this claim).
+This contradicts that $X$ is \almoststronglystable/ and finishes the proof.

 \begin{Def} Let $H$ be a reductive group over some field $F$.
-A (smooth closed) subgroup $H'$ of $H$ is called a \textit{twisted Levi subgroup} if there exists a finite field extension $E$ over $F$ such that $H'\times_{F} E$ is a Levi subgroup of (a parabolic subgroup of) $H \times_{F} E$. \end{Def}
+A smooth, closed subgroup $H'$ of $H$ is called a \textit{twisted Levi subgroup} if there exists a finite field extension $E$ over $F$ such that $H'\times_{F} E$ is a Levi subgroup of a parabolic subgroup of $H \times_{F} E$. \end{Def}